 Lake Minchumina is located in four townships: Tps.
 12 S., Rs.
-23-25 W., FM, and T. 11 S., R. 24 W., FM.
+23-25 W., F.M. and T. 11 S., R. 24 W., F.M.
 The State of Alaska is the principal riparian landowner.
-In 1963 the BLM granted tentative approval to conveyance of the lands under the Mental Health Act of 1956 under F-028722.
+In 1963 the BLM granted tentative approval to conveyance of the lands under the Mental Health Act of 1956 under BLM serial No. F-028722.
 The decision document stated that navigable waters would be identified at the time of survey.
-In 1982 the BLM determined that the lake was navigable.16
+In 1982, the BLM determined that the lake was navigable at the time of statehood.22 The lake was segregated in the federal surveys.

-Numerous patented parcels of land and Air Navigation Site No. 190 (U.S. Survey No. 2655) were excluded from the State conveyance.
-Several Native Allotment applications and a Native Group selection of lands along the lake are also on record.
-The Native allotment applications are located in T. 12 S., R. 23 W., FM (F-1282-B; U.S. Survey No. 8096) and in T. 12 S., R. 24 W., FM (F-1282-A).
+Numerous patented small tracts and Air Navigation Site No. 190 (U.S. Survey No. 2655) along the lake's northwestern shoreline were excluded from the State conveyance.
+Several certificated Native Allotments are also on record.
 In all these cases, lands underlying Lake Minchumina were excluded.